rust-lang/this-week-in-rust/draft/2021-06-09-this-week-in-rust.md

 ### Miscellaneous

+This is a blog post called [From Julia to Rust](https://miguelraz.github.io/blog/juliatorust/) by Miguel Raz Guzmán Macedo, and it's about a Julia coder's first steps into the Rust world, the differing philosophies and trade offs of the respective languages, and what each community can learn from the other.
+Raz has begun contributing to `stdsimd` and mostly hangs out on twitter and the Julia Slack.

 ## Crate of the Week

 This week's crate is [rust-codegen-gcc](https://github.com/antoyo/rustc_codegen_gcc), a drop-in replacement for the LLVM-based rust compiler backend targetting GCC.